 Post and Pier Mount Lights

-- Lights may be of different size depending on the number of bulbs.
+- Fixtures may be of different size depending on the number of bulbs.

 - For post-mounted designs, 84” high (or 7 feet) is standard.